Fitoussi/geo-my-wp/readme.txt

 * Map, markers and info windows - visually improved as well as performance.

 = 1.6.1 =
-* Fixed bug with Buddypress's "Location" tab styling
+* Fixed bug with Buddypress' "Location" tab styling

 = 1.6 =

 * Bug fix - Fixed locator icon being displayed even when checkbox is unchecked
-* Bug fix - Fixed Buddypress's issue where profile fields would not display in the search form.
+* Bug fix - Fixed Buddypress' issue where profile fields would not display in the search form.
 * Bug fix - Loading icon hold and location would not update for user enter his location in the location tab
-* Bug fix - Buddypress's search result display deleted user.
+* Bug fix - Buddypress' search result display deleted user.

 = 1.5.2 =